-Nathan Schneider is a contributing editor at The Immanent Frame, and an executive producer and senior editor for Frequencies.
+Nathan Schneider is an editor at large for The Immanent Frame, and an executive producer and senior editor for Frequencies.
 He is author of Thank You, Anarchy: Notes from the Occupy Apocalypse and God in Proof: The Story of a Search from the Ancients to the Internet, both published by University of California Press.
 His journalism has appeared in Harper's, The Nation, The Chronicle of Higher Education, The New York Times, The Boston Globe, Commonweal, Religion Dispatches, AlterNet, and others.
 He is also an editor of the online publications Waging Nonviolence and Killing the Buddha, and his website is The Row Boat.
 Read all of Nathan Schneider's TIF interviews here.

 Posts by Nathan Schneider: